gmag11/EnigmaIOT/readme.md

 ## OTA Update

+MQTT Gateway example includes plain Arduino OTA mechanism.
+OTA is protected using network key selected during initial configuration.

-OTA updates are transferred using the same mechanism.
+On nodes, OTA updates are transferred using the same mechanism.
 Firmware is sent over MQTT using a [Python script](./EnigmaIoTUpdate/EnigmaIoTUpdate.py).
 Then gateway selects the appropriate node and send this binary data over ESP-NOW.

 As ESP-NOW restricts **maximum payload to 250 bytes per message** firmware is splitted in chunks.
 Every chunk is **212 bytes** long, so that it fits together with message headers and is multiple of 4.
 This splitting work is done by `EnigmaIoTUpdate.py` script.